- Prep time 30 minutes

 If Baba Ghanoush is 'hot', this roasted version is 'hotter'!
 It is easy to make and tastes a 100 times better than any store-bought variety.
 I love roasting a whole batch of aubergines at a time, and then keeping them in the fridge, for up to two weeks.
 This way I can quickly make a fresh dip, sauce or soup! - Kitchen Butterfly —Kitchen Butterfly

 - Using a fork, pierce the skin of the aubergine all over.
 Poke the cinnamon quill into one end and roast in the centre of a an oven set to the highest (mine was at 250 deg C), along with the cloves of unpeeled garlic.
-Bake for 40 minutes to an hour, or until the aubergine is soft and the skin turns brown.
+Depending on the size of your aubergines, you might roast for 20 or more minutes, until the aubergine is soft and the skin turns brown.

-- Remove from the oven once soft and set aside till cool enough to handle and prepare your food processor.
+- Remove from the oven once soft and set aside till cool enough to handle.
+Prepare your food processor.
 Once cool, remove and discard the cinnamon quill.
 Then cut the soft aubergine open and gently scoop out the flesh, being careful with the skin.